-- Download the Adam image and flash it to your SD1 (internal) card using Balena Etcher.
+- Download the latest Adam image and flash it to your SD1 (internal) card using Balena Etcher.

 - Once flashed, Etcher will eject the card.
 Re-insert the card and you will see a bunch of pop-ups and warnings to format the disk — cancel all of those, and you’ll be left with a single partition that is readable in Windows.
 Open the “select_kernel.bat” file and in the window that pops up, select your device number and press ENTER.
 This will create the boot files needed for your device.
-If you are using a Mac, follow these instructions for this step instead.
+If you are using a Mac, you will need to move the kernel files to the root directory of your device; follow these instructions (and this accompanying example video) for this step instead.
 Once complete, eject the SD1 card.

-- Format the SD2 (external) card to FAT32 using guiformat (Windows) or Disk Utility (Mac).
+- Is using Windows, use the guiformat tool to format the card to FAT32.
 It is critical that your SD2 card is unlabeled — it should have no name at all.

 - Place both cards into your device, then turn it on.
-Shut down the device and remove the SD2 (external) card and re-insert it into your computer.
+Press START and then A to shut down the device, and remove the SD2 (external) card and re-insert it into your computer.
 The SD2 card should now have a file directory added.

 If you find that the SD2 card doesn’t have a file directory added, you likely have an issue with the SD2 card — either it wasn’t properly formatted to FAT32, or the SD card has a name.
 I recommend re-formatting the SD2 card and trying the previous step again.